 • Grammatical knowledge (punctuation, parts of a sentence, use of language etc.)

 • Contextual knowledge (picture clues, using prior knowledge etc.)

 • Inference and deduction

 In Years 2, 3, 4, 5 and 6, all children have access to Accelerated Reader, a computer based programme that helps teachers manage and monitor children’s independent reading.
-Your child picks a book at his/her own level and reads it at his/her own pace.
-When finished, your child takes a short quiz on the computer – passing the quiz is an indication that your child has understood what has been read.
+Pupils pick a book at his/her own level and reads it at his/her own pace.
+When finished, they take a short quiz on the computer – passing the quiz is an indication that they have understood what has been read.
 AR gives both children and teachers feedback based on the quiz results which the teacher then uses to help the child choose books suited to their progress.

-Popular children books are on the Accelerated Reader programme so your child can select from the wide range of books in classrooms and the school library.
-Students wishing to look up titles that are part of Accelerated Reader can search through over 25,000 books on www.arbookfind.co.ukor use MyOn to access a range of electronic books.
+Popular children books are on the Accelerated Reader programme so children can select from the wide range of books in classrooms and the school library.
+Pupils wishing to look up titles that are part of Accelerated Reader can search through over 25,000 books on www.arbookfind.co.ukor use MyOn to access a range of electronic books.

 Children can see what books they have read and how they did.
 It also gives them suggestions on what to read next based on their interests and ability.
 Children see a sunflower or graph, depending on their year group, which builds up as they pass quizzes.

 Children can build their reading skills and stamina, and are not put off by books that are too basic or too demanding for them.
 They also have fun completing quizzes and earning points along the way towards individual or class targets.
 Struggling readers are well supported, and high achievers are encouraged to read books that really engage and challenge them.
 Teachers can track children’s progress book by book, and tailor recommendations to a child’s individual needs.
 Above all, children are highly motivated and inspired by successful reading.